Learn how to set up your HOTTAP and 12v Pumping kit as well as how to use the gear by reading this article.

 Setting your temperature

-Adjust the red flame lever and the blue water flow dial to find your desired temperature and flow rate.
+Adjust the red flame lever and the blue water flows dial to find your desired temperature and flow rate.

-For higher temperatures, turn the flame up and the water flow down.
+For higher temperatures, turn the flame up and the water flows down.

-For lower temperatures, turn the flame down and the water flow up.
+For lower temperatures, turn the flame down and the water flows up.